 We do not have any material off-balance sheet arrangements, including guarantees of third-party obligations.
 Guarantees are contracts or indemnification agreements that contingently require us to make a guaranteed payment or perform an obligation to a third-party based on certain trigger events.
-At December 31, 2018, we had not recorded any contingent liabilities in our Consolidated Statements of Financial Position related to any guarantees.
+At December 31, 2019, we had not recorded any contingent liabilities in our Consolidated Statements of Financial Position related to any guarantees.
+See Note 9 - Fair Value Measurements to our consolidated financial statements for information on contingent consideration liabilities related to business acquisitions.

 We extend credit, primarily arising from agreements with customers for unused lines of credit on our credit cards, in the ordinary course of business.
+Each unused credit card line is unconditionally cancellable by us.
 See Note 4.
 Loan Receivables and Allowance for Loan Losses to our consolidated financial statements for more information on our unfunded lending commitments.